borkjt9/personal-website/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 # Personal Website
-The place where I go to write about all the things I have done in my life: (https://johnborkowski.me)
+The place where I go to write about all the things I have done in my life: https://johnborkowski.me.

 The website was written using Facebook's React.js framework.